Disappearance of Dorothy Arnold: Investigation

-After Keith and the Pinkerton detectives could not find Arnold, they persuaded Francis Arnold to contact the New York City Police Department (NYPD).
+After Keith and the Pinkerton investigators could not find Arnold, they persuaded her father to contact the New York City Police Department (NYPD).
 The police advised him to hold a press conference in order to get as much publicity as possible.
-Francis resisted the suggestion but eventually agreed.
-On January 25, 1911, reporters gathered at Francis's New York City office where he informed them of his daughter's disappearance and offered a $1,000 reward (approximately $ today) for information leading to her whereabouts.
+Arnold's father resisted the suggestion, but eventually agreed.
+On January 25, 1911, reporters gathered at his New York City office, where he informed them of his daughter's disappearance and offered a $1,000 reward (approximately $ today) for information leading to her whereabouts.

-During the press conference, reporters asked Francis if it were possible that his daughter was still alive and had simply run away with a man, as he did not allow his daughter to date.
+During the press conference, reporters asked Francis Arnold if it were possible that his daughter was still alive and had simply run away with a man, as he did not allow his daughter to date.
 Francis vehemently denied this stating, "I would have been glad to see her associate more with young men than she did, especially some young men of brains and position: one whose profession or business would keep him occupied.
-I don’t approve of young men who have nothing to do."

-Reporters soon discovered that Francis's comment was in reference to George Griscom Jr., a man Dorothy had met while attending Bryn Mawr and with whom she was romantically involved.
-Griscom (who preferred to be called "Junior") was a 30-year-old engineer who came from a wealthy Pennsylvania family with whom he still lived at the Kenmawr Hotel in Pittsburgh.
+I don't approve of young men who have nothing to do."
+Reporters soon discovered that Francis' comment was in reference to George Griscom Jr., a man Arnold had met while attending Bryn Mawr and with whom she was romantically involved.
+Griscom was a 40-year-old engineer who came from a wealthy Pennsylvania family, with whom he still lived at the Kenmawr Hotel in Pittsburgh.

 Reporters also discovered that, in September 1910, Arnold had lied to her parents and told them she was going to visit a former Bryn Mawr classmate in Boston.
 Instead, she spent a week in a hotel with Griscom.
 Arnold's parents found out about the rendezvous after Arnold pawned $500 worth of jewels to finance their week-long stay.
 After returning home, Arnold's parents forbade her to continue the relationship with Griscom because they found him unsuitable.
 Despite their disapproval, Arnold continued to correspond with Griscom.
 The two saw each other for a final time in early November, shortly before Griscom left on a vacation with his parents.